LamaAni/infer/README.md

 ```

 Named arguments or flags are not position dependent, therefore, the
-following is equivalent,
+following is equivalent to the above,

 ```
 myapp --flag run special --arg val case positional_1 positional_2
 ```

+### Limitations

-There are no combined flags, i.e. no `-wWyDt`.
-Single letter arguments or
+1. There are no combined flags, i.e. no `-wWyDt`.
-aliases are automatically parsed as `-a` and multi letter is automatically parsed
-as `--arg`.
+1. Arguments are parsed only as,
+   - Single letters: `a` -> `-a`
+   - Multi letters: `arg` -> `--arg`
+1. Positional arguments are only allowed for the final command, otherwise all positional arguments are parsed as commands.

 ### Arguments